GomMold/GomMold_ML/README.md

 🔗 **Training Notebook (`GomMold_ML.ipynb`)**
 https://github.com/GomMold/GomMold_ML/blob/3c9afa751b775e8e4ab3505b909dae3430e27480/training/GomMold_ML.ipynb

----

 ## Model Weights

-The trained YOLOv8 model is not stored directly in the repository because the `.pt` file exceeds GitHub’s size limit.
-Instead, you can download the original trained weights from the release page:
+The GomMold model was originally trained using YOLOv8 in PyTorch (.pt), but for deployment purposes it was exported to ONNX (.onnx) to ensure better compatibility and performance in our production environment.
+While the .pt file contains the full PyTorch training weights, it exceeds GitHub’s size limits and is not ideal for lightweight cloud deployment.
+The ONNX version, however, offers a more optimized, framework-agnostic format that runs efficiently on platforms like Railway, making it easier to load, faster to infer, and more portable across different environments.

+You can download both versions below:

 🔗 **Download Model (`new_best3.pt`):**
 https://github.com/GomMold/GomMold_ML/releases/download/v1.0/new_best3.pt

-Or download the optimized for deployment model here:

 🔗 **Download Model (`best.onnx`):**
 https://firebasestorage.googleapis.com/v0/b/gommold-c6654.firebasestorage.app/o/models%2Fbest.onnx?alt=media&token=75667b68-4ed6-480a-895e-e9502ad5a95a

 After downloading the file, place it in your backend's model directory before running inference.

----

 ## Dataset Information